How many labelers do you have? A closer look at gold-standard labels: Discussion

 In spite of the technical detail we require to prove our results, we view this work as almost preliminary and hope that it inspires further work on the full pipeline of statistical machine learning, from dataset creation to model release.
 Many questions remain both on the theoretical and applied sides of the work.

-On the theoretical side, our main focus has been on a stylized model of label aggregation, with majority vote mostly---with the exception of the crowdsourcing model in Sec.~\ref{sec:crowdsourcing}--functioning as the stand-in for more sophisticated aggregation strategies.
+On the theoretical side, our main focus has been on a stylized model of label aggregation, with majority vote mostly---with the exception of the crowdsourcing model in Sec.~\ref{sec:semi-param}--functioning as the stand-in for more sophisticated aggregation strategies.
 It seems challenging to show that \emph{no} aggregation strategy can work as well as multi-label strategies; it would be interesting to more precisely delineate the benefits and drawbacks of more sophisticated denoising and whether it is useful.
 We focus throughout on low-dimensional asymptotics, using asymptotic normality to compare estimators.
 While these insights are valuable, and make predictions consistent with the experimental work we provide, investigating how things may change with high-dimensional scaling or via non-asymptotic results might yield new insights both for theory and methodology.
 As one example, with high-dimensional scaling, classification datasets often become separable~\cite{CandesSu19pnas, CandesSu19}, which is consistent with modern applied machine learning~\cite{ZhangBeHaReVi21} but makes the asymptotics we derive impossible.
-One option---for which we have a few preliminary results that we omit, as they are similar to the many results we already include---is to investigate the asymptotics of maximum-margin estimators, which coincide with the limits of ridge-regularized logistic regression~\cite{RossetZhHa04, SoudryHoNaGuSr18}.
+One option is to investigate the asymptotics of maximum-margin estimators, which coincide with the limits of ridge-regularized logistic regression~\cite{RossetZhHa04, SoudryHoNaGuSr18}.

 On the methodological and applied side, given the extent to which the test/challenge dataset methodology drives progress in machine learning~\cite{Donoho17}, it seems that developing newer datasets to incorporate labeler uncertainty could yield substantial benefits.
 A particular refrain is that modern deep learning methods are overconfident in their predictions~\cite{GoodfellowViSa15, ZhangBeHaReVi21}; perhaps by calibrating them to \emph{labeler} uncertainty we could substantially improve their robustness and performance.
+Additionally, recent large-scale models now frequently use only distantly supervised labels~\cite{RadfordKiHaRaGoAgSaAsMiClKrSu21, SchuhmannBeVeGoWiChCoKaMuWoScKuCrScKaJi22, GadreEtAl23}, making the study appropriate data cleaning and collection more timely.
 We look forward to deeper investigations of the intricacies and intellectual foundations of the full practice of statistical machine learning.